HauteSolutions/RE3DFixUp/README.md

   Notes:

   I expect we are pretty early on in identifying ALL the ramifications of the XPS update.
 However, this utility solved all the problems
-  I had encountered in my test cases.
+  I had encountered in all my test cases.
 It would be foolish to expect we are not going to find any more along the way.
 Hopefully this utility will be helpful to some FSL Customers (unlike the company itself)...

   Disclaimer:

-  Please note that I only use/process Vector Files on my laser (Not BitMap or Raster) as all I typically use it for is cutting (not engraving).
+  Please note that I only use/process Vector Files on my laser (Not BitMap or Raster) as all I typically do is cutting (not engraving).
-  While exporting files to a Bitmap and then loading them into RE3D ***SHOULD*** work just fine (as it bypasses the requirement to use the XPS Data Format), its really of little value for a cut job to try and convert a Vector image to Bitmap as you can't cut with
+  While exporting files to a Bitmap and then loading them into RE3D ***SHOULD*** work just fine (as it bypasses the requirement to use the XPS Data Format), its really of little value for a cut job (to try and convert a Vector image to Bitmap) as you can't cut with
   Bitmaps (only engrave).
 As such, I'm not sure how XPS handles embedded bitmaps - but I'm happy to work with anyone who thinks this might be of value (unlike FSL)...